racoelhosilva/PFL_replica/README.md

 ### Game Configuration Representation

-Before the actual game starts, some configurations are needed to defined what type of game will be played.
-These configurations are stored stored in a `game_config` functor that is filled in the initial menus of the game.
+Before the actual game starts, some configurations are needed to define what type of game will be played.
+These configurations are stored in a `game_config` functor that is filled in the initial menus of the game.
 It is structured as follows:

 ```prolog
 GameConfig = game_config(GameMode, Player1Info, Player2Info).